UCLA Law School Acceptance Rate

 a female student with four other students at the back ground studying at the top psychology college

 The university does not favor any certain majors over others.
 Any academic area can be applied to the study of law, allowing students to draw on prior knowledge or professional experience from a wide range of fields.
 UCLA wants applicants who have excelled in difficult academic settings and who have honed excellent analytical, problem-solving, writing, and critical thinking skills.
-The best pre-law courses and majors differ amongst undergraduate universities.
-At their undergraduate universities, prospective students are urged to consult with academic or pre-law advisors.

 Students working on a library while working.